YatopiaMC/Yatopia/README.md

 ## Documentation

  You can find a full explanation of the Yatopia configuration file on the [wiki](https://github.com/YatopiaMC/Yatopia/wiki).
 Check out the list of patches included in this project and who created them [here](PATCHES.md).
-You can also find our recommended config base [here](https://github.com/YatopiaMC/Yatopia/wiki/Configurations-Parameters-recommended)!

 ## Building and setting up